danieleborgo/SchoolTestGenerator/generator/README.md

 ## [Student.py](./Student.py)

-This file contains a class supposed to represent a single student.
+This file contains a class representing a single student.
 It is composed by a name, by a surname, by a register number and by a type (_StudentType_).